lorenzo-rovigatti/comp_bio_notes/folding.md

 * A face bounded by a single interior edge is a hairpin loop, whose length is the number of exterior edges (the number of nucleotides composing the loop is this number minus one);
 * A face bounded by two interior edges is further classified into three groups:
-    1. if the interior edges are separated by two single exterior edges on both sides, the face is a stacking region (or loop);
+    1. if the interior edges are separated by two single exterior edges on both sides, the face is a stacking region (or stacking loop);
     2. if the face is bounded by a single exterior edge on one side, and multiple exterior edges on the other, the face is a bulge loop;
     3. if there are multiple exterior edges on both sides, the face is an interior loop;
 * A face that has $k$ ($k > 2$) interior edges is a $k$-multiloop (or a multibranched loop of order $k$).

 The energy of a given structure is the sum of the energies associated to each of its faces, $E_P = \sum_F E_F$.
 This is a powerful way of setting the statistical weight of each motif by using experimentally-determined values: for instance, since hairpins with loops shorter than $3$ are not possible, we can assign the energy $E_F = \infty$ to hairpin loops having fewer than four exterior edges.
 Any other specific effect (*e.g.* complicated sequence-dependent effect) can be naturally incorporated in this framework.

 Thanks to this decomposition, if we know (or can estimate) the energy contributions associated to each secondary structure motif, we can compute the total energy of any given structure.
 However, enumerating all possible structures to find the one with the lowest (free) energy would be computationally impossible even for rather small sequences.
-The problem can be overcome by using dynamic programming, with an approach similar (but different) to that of Nussinov.
+The problem can be overcome by using dynamic programming, with an approach similar (but not equal) to that of Nussinov.

 As before, $S_{i,j}$ is the subsequence $[i, j]$.
 For each $S_{i,j}$ we define